Menditect/documentation/docs/definitions/construction-error.md

 ## Definition

 Test construction error contains an error message for an error that is detected during test design.
-A construction error can be associated with any element in MTA such as a test configuration or an attribute value.
+A construction error can be associated with any element in MTA such as a [Test Configuration](test-configuration) or an [Attribute Value](attribute-value).

 ## Properties
 | Name | Description |